truvec/AP_PoolSync/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)

-This is a custom integration for Home Assistant to monitor AutoPilot PoolSync pool chlorinators over the local network.
+This is a custom integration for Home Assistant to monitor and control AutoPilot PoolSync pool chlorinators over the local network.
 It does not rely on any cloud services.

 ## Features